kevanstuart/platterco/README.md

 ## Todos

+- [ ] Basic app scaffolding and configuration
 - [ ] Fetch a list of user data from the API
 - [ ] Determine whether to use API or client-side pagination
 - [ ] Setup mock data (dev type and skills) to add to users for filtering